Wood Group (John) Plc - Form 8 (DD) John Wood Group PLC

 Ordinary shares of 4 2/7p each

-Purchase of shares in accordance with a trading plan relating to the Wood Employee Share Plan
+(i) Vesting of nil-cost matching partnership shares under the Wood Employee Share Plan; and

 (ii) Principal trader where the sole reason for the connection is that the principal trader is in the same group as a connected adviser